Jake Connor: International career

 He was selected in England 9s squad for the 2019 Rugby League World Cup 9s.

 He was selected in the squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.

 On 25 June 2021 he played for the Combined Nations All Stars in their 26-24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.
+On 13 October 2025, Connor was controversially not picked to be in the England squad for their ashes series against Australia despite winning the Man of Steel award.